Blackstone Sausage And Peppers Recipe

 - Turn the burners of your Blackstone Griddle to medium heat.

 - Once your griddle is hot, throw everything from the container onto the griddle.
-I tested this by dropping a slice of zucchini on the griddle, when it sizzled, I knew the griddle was hot enough to cook.
+I tested this by dropping a slice of zucchini on the griddle.
+When it sizzled, I knew the griddle was hot enough to cook.

 - Once your griddle is hot, throw everything from the container onto the griddle.